FSOS4153

 Course description

-Family financial issues are studied with an emphasis on the role of the financial counselor.
-This course emphasizes the development of professional skills for assisting individuals and families to cope with financial concerns in their day-to-day lives.
+Learn how to guide individuals and families through financial challenges and empower them to achieve stability.
+In this course, you will develop financial counseling techniques that address everyday money issues, from debt management to financial goal-setting.
+You’ll also investigate the complex social, psychological, and systemic factors that influence financial behavior.
+In addition, you’ll become familiar with local and national resources that provide assistance to those facing financial difficulties.
 This course includes an optional service-learning component where students will work throughout the semester with local non-profit organizations focused on financial literacy, financial counseling, financial curriculum development, and/or researching financial resources.
 This course will require students to produce video recordings.
-At minimum students will need recording equipment that captures both video and audio.
+At minimum, students will need recording equipment that captures both video and audio.
 The resulting file will need to be uploaded to the internet.
-Laptops with webcams and smart phones with video capabilities should be sufficient for this purpose.
+Laptops with webcams and smartphones with video capabilities should be sufficient for this purpose.
 Equipment and training are available from the Library's SMART Learning Commons.

 Minimum credits